 10.10 Runner Radius

 The Jury or the IBSF Material Controller checks the radius of the runners with official IBSF gauges.
-The maximum radius of the runners in all disciplines (except Youth Monobob, Para Bobsleigh and

-Women's Monobob) must not exceed 7,5 mm.
+The maximum radius of the runners in all disciplines (except Youth Monobob and Para Bobsleigh) must not exceed 7,5 mm.